siriusctrl/COMP90024-CCC-notes/README.md

         - a single transformation operating on a single partition of data on a single node
       - Stage
         - Set of task operating on a single partition
+      - Stage \& performance
+        - The fewer the number of stages, the faster the computation (shuffling data across the cluster is slow)
+      - Stage \& Job
         - A job is composed of more than one stage when data are to be transferred across node
-        - The fewer the number of stages, the faster the computation (shuffling data across the cluster is slow)
       - Executors
         - The processes in which tasks are executed
       - Cluster Manager